RaySunwar/youtube-playlist/README.md

 This repository was created with CRA [Create React App] and it contains all the files related to YouTube-Playlist app.
-This app(wha-playlist) is helpful for checking youtube playlist of WHA Warriors.
+This app is helpful for checking youtube playlist of users.

 ## Available Scripts